oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v4.7
+-- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v5.0
 -- Description: This script refactors the database for multi-tenancy.
 It introduces a `schools` --              table and adds a `school_id` to all relevant tables to isolate data.
 This version --              adds the concept of a `super_admin` and a `domain` column for custom domains.
 --
---              v4.7 Fix: Simplifies and corrects the app_settings RLS policy to ensure public read access.
+--              v5.0 Fix: Adds all missing columns to the `app_settings` table to support the --                      public-facing website content management system.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 -- ================================================================================================

 -- ================================================================================================
--- Section 1: Create the new `schools` table
+-- Section 1: Create the `schools` table
 -- This table will hold information for each school client.
 -- ================================================================================================
-CREATE TABLE IF NOT EXISTS public.schools ( id uuid PRIMARY KEY DEFAULT gen_random_uuid(), name TEXT NOT NULL, domain TEXT UNIQUE, -- New column for custom domain created_at TIMESTAMPTZ DEFAULT now() NOT NULL
+CREATE TABLE IF NOT EXISTS public.schools ( id uuid PRIMARY KEY DEFAULT gen_random_uuid(), name TEXT NOT NULL, domain TEXT UNIQUE, created_at TIMESTAMPTZ DEFAULT now() NOT NULL
 );
 COMMENT ON TABLE public.schools IS 'Stores information about each school (tenant) in the platform.';